dharshan-kumarj/CTF_Backend/API_DOCS.md

 #### ❌ Duplicate Registration Error

 This is expected behavior!
 The API prevents duplicate registrations based on:
-- Registration Number + Transaction ID combination
+- Registration Number + recipt_no combination

 ---